Badsworth/pfml_scripts/docs/portal/development.md

 Use environment specific scripts to bundle builds with the correct configuration.
 See e.g. `build:test`, in [`portal/package.json`](../portal/package.json).
 Use `process.env.[ENV_VARIABLE_NAME]` to access config values.

-### All Environments

-There are currently two environments: `dev` and `test`. `dev` is meant for local development, and `test` is a stable pre-staging pre-production build.

-### Adding an environment

-To add other environments (e.g. `staging` or `prod`):

-- Add the variables to a file named after the environment, e.g. `infra/portal/config/prod.js`.
-- Update the environment lists in these docs.

 ## Creating a page

 All files in the `portal/pages/` directory are automatically available as routes based on their name, e.g. `about.js` is routed to `/about`.
 Files named `index.js` are routed to the root of the directory.
 See more at the Next.js docs on [routing](https://nextjs.org/docs/routing/introduction) and [pages](https://nextjs.org/docs/basic-features/pages).